-UMR delivers a collaborative undergraduate degree program, the Bachelor of Science in Health Professions (BSHP), with the Mayo School of Health Sciences.
-This program creates pathways to licensures and certifications in specific health care professions.
-Students can prepare for admission to the BSHP program at UMR or select Minnesota State colleges and universities.
-UMR also works extensively with other branches of Mayo Clinic's College of Medicine to provide undergraduate research, volunteer, and work opportunities.
-Beginning 2019, UMR now offers an early assurance Physician Assistant (PA) Master's degree program in collaboration with Mayo Clinic School of Health Sciences (MCSHS), providing a 3+2-year PA degree opportunity.
+UMR delivers a collaborative undergraduate degree program, the Bachelor of Science in Health Professions (BSHP), with the Mayo Clinic School of Health Sciences.
+This program embeds certification in specific health professions within a University of Minnesota undergraduate degree.
+Students can prepare for admission to the BSHP program at UMR or select Minnesota State campuses.
+UMR also works extensively with Mayo Clinic's Office for Academic Partnerships to provide undergraduate research, volunteer, internship, and work study opportunities with 78 percent of UMR graduates reporting a "meaningful learning experience at Mayo Clinic" while they were undergraduates.
+UMR also partners to offer the following early assurance and accelerated programs: Physician Assistant (Mayo Clinic); Nursing (UMN School of Nursing); Athletic Training (Winona); Chiropractic (Northwestern University); PharmD (UMN School of Pharmacy); MPH in Environmental Health (UMN School of Public Health); and NXT GEN MED (Mayo Clinic internships).

 RCTC delivers a variety of associate degrees (AS, AAS, AA) with many articulation agreements with Winona State University through its Path to Purple programs.
 WSU delivers its doctoral nursing program, teacher licensure programs (undergraduate and graduate), business administration, accounting, computer science, and social work programs in Rochester.
 UMR students are able to include upper division academic programming at WSU in their fourth-year capstone experiences if it reflects their interest of study and is pre-approved.
-UMR also participates in the HealthForce Minnesota initiative, which is a Minnesota State Center of Excellence.
-They are sharing with UMR their high school curricular development efforts and deployment in high schools and UMR is looking at how that academic programming and information may prove helpful in identifying future successful baccalaureate degree candidates for recruitment to UMR's BSHS program.
+UMR and Riverland Community College also have an articulated advising plan for students' transition into medical lab science and the undergraduate health sciences degree.